romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 This example app will have basically 3 pages: a landing page (where we'll show information about the app), a login page and a dashboard page (only logged users can see).

-First, let's make the `application.js` route extend `ApplicationRouteMixin`.
+First, make the `application.js` route extend `ApplicationRouteMixin`.

 > The `ApplicationRouteMixin` mixin defines actions that are triggered when authentication is required, when the session has successfully been authenticated or invalidated or when authentication or invalidation fails or authorization is rejected by the server.